bozonx/formkit/doc/field.md

 ### User input

 To set a value by user input, run this on onChange input's event `field.handleChange(newValue)`.
-It will rise a "change" event.
+It will set a "value" field and rise a "change" event.

 ### Programmatic setting a value